 Water body: An unnamed tributary of the North Fork Clatskanie River.

 Access: There is no direct route accessible to the public.
 We found it after 4 miles of hiking on various logging properties with a significant amount of off-road bushwhacking to make connections.
 Do not attempt unless you are with a partner, have good maps, and are experienced in off-trail navigation.
 One portion included a 200+ foot descent off-trail on a steep slope and there was no phone reception if you got yourself into trouble.

 Property status: The falls are on private logging land but they allow walk-in access.

-Notable Wildlife: roosevelt elk, american dippers, stream amphibians, coho salmon
+Notable Wildlife: Roosevelt elk, American dipper, stream amphibians, coho salmon

-Interesting History: The North Fork Clatskanie River is considered critical habitat for endangered runs of the Coho Salmon.
-While we were there we saw evidence of salmon counts that had been undertaken and even came across a long dead salmon.
+Interesting History: The North Fork Clatskanie River is critical habitat for endangered runs of the Coho Salmon.
+While we were there we saw evidence of previous salmon counts and came across a dead salmon.